sialvsic/react-note/README.md

 # What is this?
-A react app for Note
+A react simple app for Note

 ## Don't support

 ## how to run